$1 Saved in your 20’s Equals $10 Saved in your 50’s!

 This scenario is reason #1 for why you should save early and often.

+The problem is that the millennial personal savings rate is -2%.
 So why don’t my twenty and thirty-something peers do it?
 The two most cited reasons I hear are:

 “I have plenty of years ahead to save.
 There’s no rush.”